-As a pre-medical student with an interest in pursuing a career in radiology, I find it important to improve methods of diagnostic imaging in detecting and staging tumors.
+As a medical student with an interest in pursuing a career in radiology, I find it important to improve methods of diagnostic imaging for detecting and staging tumors.
 I have been assisting with the development of a non-invasive method of identifying tumor associated macrophages (TAMs) in-vivo in patients with osteosarcoma, Ewing sarcoma, and lymphoma through the use of the USPIO ferumoxytol.
 I am also assisting with an in-vitro study to demonstrate that the respective tumor cells take up negligible amounts of ferumoxytol in comparison to TAMs.

 Office: (650) 723-1127